Main Page Content

 Essay & Art Contest

-The Summer Reading Program is sponsoring an essay and art contest for the 2018 first-year class.
+The APS Community Reading Program is sponsoring an essay and art contest for the 2019 first-year class.
 All first year students are eligible to submit essays and artwork.
-Members of the Summer Reading Program Committee will review all submissions.
+Members of the Community Reading Program Committee will review all submissions.
 The winner of each contest will receive a $100 gift certificate to Barnes & Noble bookstore.
-The winner and a guest will be invited to a reception with the author on September 20, 2018 at 5pm.
-Please see the contest descriptions below.
+The winner and a guest will be invited to a reception with the author on October 17, 2019 at 5pm.
+Contest descriptions and requirements will be announced soon!